sasanqc/my-first-git-repository/README.md

 # my-first-git-repository
-This is my first activity in github
+This is my first activity in github just to learn git and github

 updated readme file